asyrjasalo/dockoon/bicep/README.md

         --location "$AZ_LOCATION" \
         --subscription "$AZ_SUBSCRIPTION_ID" \
         --tags app=$AZ_APP environment=$AZ_ENVIRONMENT owner=$AZ_OWNER

-Note that creating API Management service might take an hour, and that DNS and key vault specific *deployments* will be visible in their own resource groups.

 Deploy (everything except DNS and key vault changes) to the resource group: